Janet Blake

-Janet Blake (said Mrs Arthur R. Virgin) (death 1981) (husband of Arthur Russell Virgin) was an agricultural producer specialized in Jersey cattle, a champion in agriculture fairs, a social event organizer, and philanthropist of North Hatley, in Memphrémagog Regional County Municipality, in Estrie, in Quebec, Canada.
+Janet Blake (died 1981, also Mrs Arthur R. Virgin, husband of Arthur Russell Virgin) was an agricultural producer specialized in Jersey cattle, a champion in agriculture fairs, a social event organizer, and philanthropist of North Hatley, in Memphrémagog Regional County Municipality, in Estrie, in Quebec, Canada.

 Janet Blake had a particular interest in the arts, antiques, Jersey cattle breeding and Jersey exhibitions.
 The Virgin-Blake couple have made significant financial and moral contributions to several charities in the North Hatley region, particularly in the arts.
 In addition, financially and morally, they had supported artists in all fields.
 Janet Blake was a well-engaged participant in regional and provincial farm fairs.
 She was well regarded by the public and involved in the community of North Hatley.

 Philanthropic couple

 In 1964, her husband Arthur Russell Virgin made a significant contribution to the Piggery Theatre (Français: Le Théâtre Piggery) by making a donation to the Townships Playhouse Guild of an 11,831 m plot of land located at 215 Simard Road in Sainte-Catherine-de-Hatley.
 This plot included a block building used initially as a pigsty; the latter was built in 1945, then turned into a warehouse.

-In September 1979, the community of North Hatley paid warm tribute to Mrs. Janet Blake-Virgin (widow of Arthur Russell Virgin) and Miss Emily LeBaron (1906-1983) at a community meal to recognize their dedication and support to many organizations in the region.
+In September 1979, the community of North Hatley paid warm tribute to Mrs. Janet Blake-Virgin (widow of Arthur Russell Virgin) and Miss Emily LeBaron (1906–1983) at a community meal to recognize their dedication and support to many organizations in the region.
 These two ladies had a great friendship between them; they often mingled socially and often participated in common causes, notably the North Hatley Community Club and the Piggery Theatre.

 Following the death of Janet Blake in summer 1981, the couple's residual fortune was distributed in the form of special bequests mainly to the Sherbrooke Hospital Foundation (nearly $1 million), to the Townships Playhouse Guild (which in 1981 became "The Piggery Theater Inc") (nearly half a million), the North Hatley Library, and St. Barnabas Anglican Church, a quarter of a million each.

 Youth

-Born at the turn of the 20th century and coming from New York, Blake visited North Hatley in her teens, at the start of the First World War (1914-1918).
+Born at the turn of the 20th century and coming from New York, Blake visited North Hatley in her teens, at the start of the First World War (1914–1918).
 His parents, wealthy New Yorker bourgeois, owned a luxurious summer residence there.
 She inherited this sumptuous summer residence.
 After marrying Arthur Russell Virgin in 1928, Blake moved to North Hatley, where she spent most of her adult life there.